anaelrobson/seenai-unified-backend/README.md

   }
 }
 ```
-`wpm` is calculated from the transcript duration reported by Whisper. `filler_words` and `filler_word_total` count verbal fillers, while `filler_word_breakdown` shows the usage of each filler. `pitch` reports the median detected pitch of the audio in Hertz.
+`feedback` contains a short suggestion for improving vocal delivery. `wpm` is calculated from the transcript duration reported by Whisper. `filler_words` and `filler_word_total` count verbal fillers, while `filler_word_breakdown` shows the usage of each filler. `pitch` reports the median detected pitch of the audio in Hertz.

 ## Error Handling
 If an error occurs, a JSON response with `error` is returned and the server logs the error to the console.